Robert Langs: Discussion of the first two phases

-Langs' impact in this period was not was restricted to psychoanalysts and psychoanalytic therapists but, even at this point, extended especially to Jungian analysts as well.
+Langs' impact in this period was not restricted to psychoanalysts and psychoanalytic therapists but, even at this point, extended especially to Jungian analysts as well.
 A leading Jungian analyst and noted founder of the "developmental school" of Jungian analysis, Michael Fordham, reviewed Langs' two-volume The Therapeutic Interaction.
 Fordham describes Langs' book in glowing terms, noting how much more developed Langs' work in technique is compared to anything in the analytical (Jungian) psychology of the time.
 Parks considered this Fordham review the start of Langs' influence on Jungians.
 Among the Jungians most impacted by Langs was William Goodheart, who not only used his work in his own research, but defended the value of Langs' work in dialogue with Jungians critical of Langs, such as James Hillman.
+Langs' continues to influence Jungian psychoanalysis, as for example in a recent book by Jungian psychoanalyst and author John R. White, entitled Adaptation and Psychotherapy; Langs and Analytical Psychology, which develops a clinical approach to psychoanalysis uniting ideas from both Langs and Jung.